projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 Goal of this document is to bring-up ACRN as a nested Hypervisor on top of QEMU/KVM with basic functionality such as running Service VM (SOS) and User VM (UOS) for primarily 2 reasons,

-1. In order for the users to evaluate ACRN.
+1. Allow users to evaluate ACRN.
-2. Make ACRN platform agnostic and remove per hardware platform configurations setup overhead.
+2. Make ACRN platform agnostic and remove hardware-specific platform configurations setup overhead.

 This setup was tested with the following configuration,